CGNS/cgns.github.io/CGNS-ReST-site/source/general/overview.rst

 of a CGNS database, and the nodes from which it is built, are discussed.
-This describes the way in which the CGNS software "sees" the database, not necessarily the way in which it is implementated.
+This describes the way in which the CGNS software "sees" the database, not necessarily the way in which it is implemented.
 The details of the implementation are left to the underlying database manager.

 A CGNS database consists of a collection of elements called